stevalmontxy/GOATS/README.md

 ### Sources that helped me
-systematic trading - overall framework
+systematic trading (robert carver) - overall framework
-leverage space trading model helped in sizing
+the leverage space trading model (ralph vince) - helped in sizing
-trading in the zone - helped my discretionary trading that I incorporated into the system
+trading in the zone (mark douglas) - helped with my discretionary trading that I incorporated into the system
-bayesian statistics the fun way - helped with analysis and idea testing
+bayesian statistics the fun way (will kurt) - helped with analysis and hypothesis testing
-option volatility and pricing - of course
+option volatility and pricing (sheldon natenberg) - of course
 backtesting.py package - I took a lot of reference from this